 Traditional banks are most notable for safeguarding people’s money.
 With growing awareness of financial education, more people want to invest their money rather than keep it in a bank.
 Third-party financial institutions give offer more flexible high-income-generating investments and consumers are keying into it via open banking.
 Open banking gives third-party financial service providers access to consumer banking data via Application Programming Interfaces (APIs) for investment purposes consented by the consumers.

-Although there are security concerns over the exposure of consumers’ data in open banking, stakeholders can prevent these damages by collaborating with one another.
+Although there are security concerns over the exposure of consumers’ data in open banking, stakeholders can prevent these damages by collaborating.

-Long queues at the bank are a pain in the neck for most consumers.
-Despite the provision of online banking, there are still queues at banks, especially, in some developing countries due to the limitations of the online services.
+Long queues at banks are a pain in the neck for most consumers.
+Despite the provision of online banking, there are still queues at banks, especially, in some developing countries due to the limitations of their online services.

-The consumer’s financial literacy level influences their finances either positively or negatively.
+Consumers’ financial literacy level influences their finances either positively or negatively.
 According to a Bankrate report, an average American household has $8,863 in bank or credit union savings.
 Younger people and singles have lesser savings.
-In the same vein, 55% of respondents in a recent study revealed that they lack sufficient funds for their needs.
+In the same vein, 55% of respondents in a recent study revealed that they lacked sufficient funds for their needs.
 The situation would most likely be different if consumers were better informed about their finances.

 Fintech solutions are effective tools for financial literacy.
-With the collection of big data, consumers with bad finances can learn from those that have their finances sorted.
+With the collection of big data, consumers with bad finances can learn from those that have their finances sorted properly.
 Modern fintech tools can offer basic financial education to their customers so that they make prudent financial decisions.

-Convenience is a watchword in fintech and creators in the sector are keen on giving consumers the best there is.
+Convenience is a watchword in offering fintech solutions.
+Islamic fintech players are keen on giving consumers the best they can offer.
 Gen Zs are on the frontlines of technology trends.
-Products that they find appealing become instant successes and fintech is tapping into that trend to make its solutions more attractive with the introduction of voice technology.
+Products that they find appealing become instant successes and Islamic fintech is tapping into that trend to make its solutions more attractive with the introduction of voice technology.
 The youngsters who have a penchant for chatting are gravitating toward voice-based tools in their online interactions.
 AI-powered fintech voice assistants offer convenience and simplicity in handling finance-related tasks.
 Voice technology also advances secure payments with the use of biometric data for payment authorization.